cryptomator/cloud-access-swift/README.md

 ### Box

-Modify your app delegate as described in [Box iOS SDK](https://github.com/box/box-ios-sdk).
-In addition, the following constants must be set once, e.g. in your app delegate:
+The following constants must be set once, e.g. in your app delegate:

 ```swift
 let clientId = ... // your Box client identifier